 The Hidden Curriculum refers to the unwritten rules, values and normative patterns of behaviour which students are expected to conform to and learn while in school.
-Examples of things taught through the 'hidden curriculum' include: respecting authority, adhering to rules and boundaries the interaction between pupils and between adults and pupils in school settings.
+Examples of things taught through the 'hidden curriculum' include: understanding socially constructive communication, community, respect, adhering to rules and boundaries the interaction between pupils and between adults and pupils in school settings.